bentoml/BentoML/docs/source/deployment/azure_functions.rst

 Azure Functions deployment with BentoML
 ---------------------------------------

-Run the example project form the :doc:`Quickstart guide <../quickstart>` to create an IrisClassifier BentoService saved bundle for the deployment:
+Run the example project from the :doc:`Quickstart guide <../quickstart>` to create an IrisClassifier BentoService saved bundle for the deployment:

 .. code-block:: bash